shinyi-a/solva/README.md

 - Auditor is only able to download the test reports and as-built drawings.

 ## Features
-#### Log in page.
+#### - Log in page.
 Checks if you are already logged in previously, if yes, it will redirect you directly to the dashboard page.
 If you are a logged in Auditor, you will be redirected to the Turn On page.
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/login.jpg)
-#### Shows the overall progress of the project over a 1 year span.
+#### - Shows the overall progress of the project over a 1 year span.
 The months the graph is showing depends on the current month you are viewing it in.
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/graph.jpg)
+#### - The app will check for the current logged in user and display the projects owned by the user.
+These projects shown on the home (dashboard) page are the ones that the users should prioritise.
+Admins and Auditors will not see this.
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/blocks.jpg)
+#### - This page shows all the completed projects.
+This makes for the home page of the Auditors.
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/turnon.jpg)
+#### - This is the detailed view of each project (HDB block)
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/cardview.jpg)
+#### - This view is to update the project progress, only seen by the Project Managers (Staff)
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/update.jpg)
-#### Admin and Staff roles can use this to manage the dashboard users.
+#### - Admin and Project Manager (Staff) roles can use this to manage the dashboard users.
 ![Alt Text](https://github.com/shinyi-a/readmeStorage/blob/main/solva/usermanagement.jpg)

 ## Technologies used